What Is A Phoenix Periodontist?

 However, when periodontitis becomes advanced, pockets caused by tartar can grow too deep or result in too much bone loss.
 In this instance, surgery may be required to save you from the possibility of tooth loss.

-Why Have I Been Told I Need To See A Phoenix Periodontist?
+Why Do I Need To See A Phoenix Periodontist?

 If your dentist has referred you to a Phoenix Periodontist, it’s likely that they have detected the signs of periodontal disease and want to ensure that you get the very best care from an expert with advanced training that your dentist may not have.